-A firmware upgrade or downgrade can modify, remove or add controller properties and functions.
+A firmware change can modify, remove or add controller properties and functions.
 As a result, described properties or functions of the controller may not be available or available properties or functions may not be described in the documentation.

-Therefore, use only documentation appropriate for the target firmware after an upgrade/downgrade.
+Therefore, use only documentation appropriate for the target firmware after a firmware change.